 Veterans are impacted by the provider shortage for the delivery of gender and transgender specific healthcare.
 In addition, we understand the VA priorities include addressing needs of victims of Military Sexual Trauma (MST) to include those who served in the National Guard and Reserve.
 Due to an increasing volume of Veterans with MST, compatible care and provider alternatives need to be deliberately extended to all those Veterans who might otherwise be dissuaded from seeking treatment at the VA.
-As well, work must continue on the reconciliation of MST claims for PTSD recommended in the Office of Inspector General Report #17-05248-241, dated 21 August, 2018.
+As well, work must continue on the reconciliation of MST claims for PTSD recommended in the U.S. Department of Veterans Affairs Office of Inspector General Report #17-05248-241, dated 21 August, 2018.
+Of note, one of the "factors leading to the improper processing and denial of MST-related claims" was the implementation of the National Work Queue resulting in a "lack of specialization" for claims requiring special handling.